Skip to navigation Skip to content Skip to subnav

 (f) When a law enforcement officer has reason to believe that a person may be violating or has violated section 1201 of this title, the officer may request the person to provide a sample of breath for a preliminary screening test using a device approved by the Commissioner of Public Safety for this purpose.
 The person shall not have the right to consult an attorney prior to submitting to this preliminary breath alcohol screening.
 The results of this preliminary screening may be used for the purpose of deciding whether an arrest should be made and whether to request an evidentiary test and shall not be used in any court proceeding except on those issues.
 Following the screening, additional tests may be required of the operator pursuant to the provisions of section 1202 of this title.

-(g) The Office of the Chief Medical Examiner shall report in writing to the Department of Motor Vehicles the death of any person as the result of a crash involving a vehicle and the circumstances of such crash within five days of such death.
+(g) The Office of the Chief Medical Examiner shall report in writing to the Department of Motor Vehicles the death of any individual as the result of a crash involving a vehicle and the circumstances of the crash within five days after such death.

 (h) A Vermont law enforcement officer shall have a right to request a breath, saliva, or blood sample in an adjoining state or country under this section unless prohibited by the law of the other state or country.
 If the law in an adjoining state or country does not prohibit an officer acting under this section from taking a breath, saliva, or blood sample in its jurisdiction, evidence of such sample shall not be excluded in the courts of this State solely on the basis that the test was taken outside the State.